-- This Standard may be used in business-to-business (B2B) or business-to-consumer (B2C) applications and provides several options for Non-GMO claims under v7.2.
+- This Standard may be used in business-to-business (B2B) or business-to-consumer (B2C) applications and provides several options for Non-GMO claims under v7.

-- It is applicable to organisations involved in the cultivation, production, processing, storage, distribution, logistics, and/or trade of non-GM organisms and products.
+- It is applicable to organizations involved in the cultivation, production, processing, storage, distribution, logistics, and/or trade of non-GM organisms and products.
 Product certification may be requested.

-- Certification is designed to be region specific, so organisations can satisfy the requirements of non-GMO markets of their choice and multiple non-GMO markets.
+- Certification is designed to be region specific, so organizations can satisfy the requirements of non-GMO markets of their choice and multiple non-GMO markets.

 - Compliance with this Standard serves as an assurance to operations that the products they place on the market comply with relevant government regulations.
 This Standard have been deliberately written so that a compliant Non-GMO claim for the market in question assures that no positive claim of GMO inclusion is necessary.

 - The recent advent of new genetic modification techniques pose new challenges for detection and control of flow of new genomes created through these methods.
 This version of the FoodChain ID Non-GMO Global Standard addresses these challenges through the most realistic practices and techniques currently available.